rust-lang/book/nostarch/chapter12.md

 ```
 $ cargo run
    Compiling minigrep v0.1.0 (file:///projects/minigrep)
-    Finished dev [unoptimized + debuginfo] target(s) in 0.0s
+    Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.0s
      Running `target/debug/minigrep`
-thread 'main' panicked at 'index out of bounds: the len is 1 but
-the index is 1', src/main.rs:27:21
+thread 'main' panicked at src/main.rs:27:21:
+index out of bounds: the len is 1 but the index is 1
-note: run with `RUST_BACKTRACE=1` environment variable to display
+note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
-a backtrace
 ```

 The line `index out of bounds: the len is 1 but the index is 1` is an error